 Best in Class

 The Annual Fund launched the 2007 ScaleUp Program, which subsidizes AIChE membership for undergraduate students, keeping them engaged and dedicated from the start.
 The fund also allowed AIChE's Society Impact Operating Council (SIOC) to launch a series of K-12 educational events to encourage more young students to consider chemical engineering.
-Other Best in Class support include grant awards for Engineers Without Borders, Washington Internships for Students of Engineering (WISE) program, and funding for the Minority Affairs Committee (MAC)scholarship and mentor programs.
+Other Best in Class support include grant awards for Engineers Without Borders (EWB), Washington Internships for Students of Engineering (WISE) program, and funding for the Minority Affairs Committee (MAC)scholarship and mentor programs.

 Opening Doors for Young Professionals